Fourteenth Sunday in Ordinary Time, Year A

 Reflect, today, upon whether you find yourself spending excessive time thinking about the mysteries of life only to be left confused.
 If so, seek to grow in humility so as to allow the Lord to reveal the simple yet profound truths He desires to reveal.
 Strive to be childlike in God’s eyes and you will become wiser and more learned than you could ever become on your own.

-Dear Lord, help me to have a simple and childlike faith in You and, through this simple faith, come to know the beautiful mysteries You desire to reveal to me.
+Lord of all wisdom, help me to have a simple and childlike faith in You and, through this simple faith, come to know the beautiful mysteries You desire to reveal to me.
 Give me wisdom and knowledge, dear Lord, beyond what I could ever obtain by myself.
 Jesus, I trust in You.

 Seeing Christ in Others

-Fourteenth Sunday of Ordinary Time, Year B
+Fourteenth Sunday in Ordinary Time, Year B

 Jesus said to them, “A prophet is not without honor except in his native place and among his own kin and in his own house.”
 So he was not able to perform any mighty deed there, apart from curing a few sick people by laying his hands on them.
 He was amazed at their lack of faith.
 Mark 6:4-6